sap-tutorials/Tutorials/tutorials/s4sdkjs-getting-started/s4sdkjs-getting-started.md

 ### You will learn

- - How to scaffold your application
+- How to scaffold (create from a template) your application
 - About the project's structure
 - How to run the application locally

 ---

 [ACCORDION-BEGIN [Step 1: ](Scaffold an application)]

-To create an `express.js` application that already contains all the files and configuration you need to use the SAP Cloud SDK for JavaScript, simply clone our TypeScript scaffolding application as follows.
+To create an `express.js` ([a minimal Node.js web application framework](https://expressjs.com/)) application that already contains all the files and configuration you need to use the SAP S/4HANA Cloud SDK for JavaScript, simply clone our TypeScript scaffolding application as follows:

 ```Shell
 git clone --single-branch --branch scaffolding-ts --origin scaffolding https://github.com/SAP/cloud-s4-sdk-examples.git <path/to/your/project>
 ```

-and enter the freshly cloned project:
+Then enter the freshly cloned project:

 ```Shell
 cd <path/to/your/project>